rogermateer/rogermateer/README.md

 * Agreeableness: high and mostly happy with it.
 * Neuroticism: highish and working on decreasing.

-(Interestingly, because of high agreeableness, I can be highly motivated at work, especially if surrounded by a motivating team.
+I can be highly motivated at work, especially if I find the work intrinsically interesting and am surrounded by a motivating team - as is pretty much the case currently.
 But then I burn through my conscientiousness budget, so to speak, and find it harder to be motivated outside of work as well.
-So, it's a balancing act, and practicing discipline helps.)
+So, it's a balancing act, and practicing discipline helps.

 ⚡ I am an Emacs zealot, but I don't proselytize.